Proposed arrival routes

 How will the consultation work?

-The consultation is planned to begin in May and run for a minimum period of 12 weeks.
-LSA has identified stakeholders that may have an interest in the proposal and they will be invited to respond to the consultation.
-The stakeholders identified, range from airspace users to parish councils.
-The consultation document will be available for download from this web page.
-The consultation is open to anyone who wishes to respond and we invite your comments on the proposal.
-More information will be available about how to respond to the consultation on this page once the consultation is launched.
+The consultation is now live and runs for a period of 14 weeks.
+LSA has identified stakeholders that may have an interest in the proposal and they have been invited to respond to the consultation.
+The stakeholders identified, range from airspace users to local and parish councils.
+As well as the identified stakeholders, the consultation is open to anyone who wishes to respond and we invite your comments on the proposal.

 Why is LSA doing this now?